About Kim Murphy Photography

 I have always loved being out in nature.
 I always took a small point and shoot camera with me on my adventures in the great outdoors.

 Nick offers classes, on-line classes and private lessons.
 Nick is not only a fantastic teacher but an incredible artist.
 His work will inspire you.
 Check out his gallery of work at his website as well as his line-up of services.
+Also check out his YouTube channel.

 Ansel Adams said, "The whole world is, to me, very much "alive"- all the little growing things, even the rocks.
 I can't look at a swell bit of grass and earth, for instance, without feeling the essential life - the things going on - within them.
 The same goes for a mountain, or a bit of the ocean, or a magnificent piece of old wood."

 I have always loved black and white film photography.
 I love the timeless look of it.
 In August of 2013 I decided to try my hand at it.
 I bought a used Canon 1V film camera and some black and white film.
 I love film photography and it's challenges.
-Check out my gallery of black and white film photography.
+Check out my galleries of black and white film photography.

-I'm proud to call myself a photographer.
 I have learned a lot from my journey with photography, the most important being, patience.
 I love every minute that I'm outdoors in nature with my camera.
 I never tire of it.
 It brings me immense happiness, peace and solitude.

 There is so much beauty in our world.
 I've tried to capture some of it and hope my images inspire you to get out there and experience nature.